 Realizing that while Jujitsu is doing best in winning grappling drills, and Muay Thai is doing best in kicks and blows competitive fighting drills, a blow and a kick which are not allowed in Jujitsu fighting drills is now allowed in MMA and therefore the grappling should change a bit in prioritizing.

-However the escape is directed just for that moment of the initial hold.
+Escapes however, are directed just for that moment of the initial hold.
 If you took a fall, you could be delayed in your reaction and the attacker could do something else.
-In that case your PKM will not help, but so would the other BJJ techniques will not help.
+In that case your Pure Krav Maga will not help, but so would the other BJJ techniques will not help.

 At the same time some trainers realized that poking a soft pressure point before attempting to execute a grappling restraining technique works better and it is always a last resort must.

-Sports had always being evolved.
-At the same time the general rule was train harder not think harder.
-The proof is in the pudding we all agree to that, but now the question do we have enough proof that sports martial arts are good as self defense training methods?
+Sports had always been evolved.
+At the same time the general rule was train harder but don't think harder.
+The proof is in the pudding we all agree to that, but now the question is do we have enough proof that sports martial arts are good as self defense training methods?